Pastors & Staff

 Dr. Jeff Paschal, Pastor

 Jeff Paschal, a native North Carolinian, received a B.A. (cum laude) in music education from Limestone College, Gaffney, S.C. in 1982, and was the recipient of the W.B. and Louise Camp Award for Academic Excellence.
 Upon graduation, he taught band and music appreciation in the S.C. public schools for two years.
 1984-1987 Jeff served as a member of the U.S. Army Band of New York City.
 In 1987, he entered Union Presbyterian Seminary where he received the Master of Divinity degree and was co-recipient of the E. T. George Award for excellence in homiletics, worship and public speaking.
 In 2006 he completed a Doctor of Ministry degree from Pittsburgh Theological Seminary.
 Jeff has served congregations in Lancaster, PA, Greensburg, PA, Willoughby, OH, and Wooster, OH.
 He contributed essays to Feasting on the Gospels: Luke, Volume 2 and Feasting on the Word: Preaching the Revised Common Lectionary (Year A, Vol. 2; Year B, Vol. 2; Year C, Vol. 3) published (hardcover) by Westminster John Knox Press.
 Since 2012 he has written a monthly column for the Greensboro News & Record newspaper.
-Jeff and his wife, Beth, have five children and enjoy long-distance running, reading, dining out, spending time with family and friends, and playing with their spoiled-rotten dog, Zoe, and deeply-disturbed cat, Shelley.
+His sermon “God of the Underdog” was awarded first place in the 2017 Hosanna Preaching Seminar.
+Jeff and his wife, Beth, have five children (and four grandchildren) and enjoy long-distance running, reading, dining out, spending time with family and friends, and playing with their spoiled-rotten dog, Zoe, and deeply-disturbed cat, Shelley.

 Dr. Christopher (Kit) Schooley, Parish Associate for Pastoral Care and Christian Education